ESCOMP/CTSM/doc/source/tech_note/Soil_Snow_Temperatures/CLM50_Tech_Note_Soil_Snow_Temperatures.rst

 volumetric heat capacity :math:`c_{i}`  [J m\ :sup:`-3` K\ :sup:`-1`]) are defined for soil layers at the node depths (:numref:`Figure Soil Temperature Schematic`) and for snow layers at the layer midpoints.
-When present, snow occupies a fraction of a grid cell’s area, therefore snow depth represents the thickness of the snowpack averaged over only the snow covered area.
+When present, snow occupies a fraction of a grid cell's area, therefore snow depth represents the thickness of the snowpack averaged over only the snow covered area.
 The grid cell average snow depth is related to the depth of the snow covered area as :math:`\bar{z}_{sno} =f_{sno} z_{sno}` .
 By